The two people-on-the-move were chain pushed-back from Slovenia to Croatia, then directly from Croatia to Serbia.

-The respondents were already deported between 16 and 17 times, sometimes from Croatia and sometimes from Serbia.
-This report is the first time that they were deported from Slovenia.
+The respondents claimed that they were already deported between 16 and 17 times, sometimes from Croatia and sometimes from Serbia.
+This report is the first time that they were pushed back from Slovenia.

-The two brothers aged 17 and 15, went on game at 9 pm on March 17, 2019.
+The two brothers from Afghanistan (aged 17 and 15) went on game at 9 pm on March 17, 2019.
 The smuggler opened a fabric behind the door of a truck with shears and locked it after they had climbed inside the truck.
 Without food or water they stayed there for three days.

 They both asked for asylum but the Slovenian police denied it, shouting:

 The Slovenian police took five portraits of both of them holding a paper saying their names.